dalong0514/readnotes/20210106计算原文/2021034Excel-VBA-Programming-for-Dummies/2021034Excel-VBA-Programming-for-Dummies1301.md

 Debugging is the process of identifying and correcting bugs in your program.

-Developing debugging skills takes time, so don’t be discouraged if this process is
+Developing debugging skills takes time, so don't be discouraged if this process is

 difficult at first.

-It’s important to understand the distinction between  bugs and  syntax errors.
+It's important to understand the distinction between  bugs and  syntax errors.
 A syntax error is a language error.
 For example, you might misspell a keyword, omit the

 Next statement in a For-Next loop, or have a mismatched parenthesis.
 Before you

 can even execute the procedure, you must correct these syntax errors.
 A program

 bug is much subtler.
-You can execute the routine, but it doesn’t perform as expected.
+You can execute the routine, but it doesn't perform as expected.

 Identifying Bugs

 Before you can do any debugging, you must determine whether a bug actually

 exists.
-You can tell that your macro contains a bug if it doesn’t work the way
+You can tell that your macro contains a bug if it doesn't work the way

 202    PART 3  Programming Concepts

 it should.
-(Gee, this book is just filled with insight, isn’t it?)
+(Gee, this book is just filled with insight, isn't it?)
 Usually, but not always, you can easily discern this.

 A bug often (but not always) becomes apparent when Excel displays a runtime